Show All Answers

 If you need to register your neighborhood group or update the contact information with the City, please submit a new registration form.

-Small scale projects for BEST Neighborhoods have a matching grant of $500-$2,000.
+Small scale projects for the Beautification Grant Program have a matching grant of $500-$2,000.

-No, the BEST Neighborhoods program is designed as a reimbursement.
+No, your group does not receive the grant money for a Beautification Grant Program upfront.
+The program is designed as a reimbursement.

-When the BEST Neighborhoods project is completed, the neighborhood group will receive the grant money.
+When the Beautification Grant Program project is completed, the neighborhood group will receive the grant money.
 A final reimbursement form and paid invoices are required in order to process a reimbursement check.
 The check will be made payable to the neighborhood group.